Tesla cuts China prices by up to 9% as analysts warn of 'price war' | Business

 Tesla has cut starter prices for its Model 3 and Model Y cars by as much as 9% in China, reversing a trend of increases across the industry amid signs of softening demand in the world's largest auto market.

 The price cuts, posted in listings on the electric vehicle (EV) giant's China website on Monday, are the first by Tesla in China in 2022, and come after Tesla began offering limited incentives to buyers who opted for its insurance last month.
-Shares of the Austin, Texas-based firm were down 3.3% at $207.36 in trading before the bell.
+Shares of the Austin, Texas-based firm were down 4.9% at $203.9 in early trade.

 The price cuts also follows Tesla Chief Executive Elon Musk's comment last week that "a recession of sorts" was under way in China and Europe, and Tesla said it would miss its vehicle delivery target this year.
 Musk told analysts last week that demand was strong in the current quarter and that he expected Tesla to be "recession-resilient".